 Collapsed dreams: Cambodia construction workers risk lives for 'riches'

-SIHANOUKVILLE, Cambodia: When Sam Sok took a US$6-a-day job as a construction labourer in Sihanoukville she knew it could be dangerous, but the deaths of 28 workers in a building collapse - with her nephew among the missing - has laid bare the risks many like her face to earn a living.
+SIHANOUKVILLE, Cambodia: When Sam Sok took a US$6-a-day job as a construction labourer in Sihanoukville she knew it could be dangerous, but the deaths of 28 workers in a building collapse on Saturday (Jun 22) - with her nephew among the missing - has laid bare the risks many like her face to earn a living.

-She left her eight-year-old son with neighbours more than 100km, one of thousands pushed by poverty seeking to cash in on the once sleepy seaside town's Chinese-funded construction boom.
+She left her eight-year-old son with neighbours more than 100km away - one of thousands pushed by poverty and seeking to cash in on the once sleepy seaside town's Chinese-funded construction boom.

 Many were buried in their sleep when the Chinese-owned building - which was still under construction - crumbled before dawn on Saturday, and she fears her nephew was among them.